Liwa Dawud

-Liwa Dawud (Arabic:لواء داوود, liwa' dawud, The David Brigade) was an armed group in the Syrian Civil War headquartered in Samrin in the Idlib Governorate and originated as a subunit in Suqour al-Sham then later became an independent faction then joined the Jaysh al-Sham coalition until 2014 when the group along with its leader defected to the Islamic State of Iraq and the Levant during the course of the Inter-rebel conflict during the Syrian Civil War.
+Liwa Dawud (Arabic:لواء داوود, Liwa' Dawud, Banner of David) was an armed group in the Syrian Civil War headquartered in Samrin in the Idlib Governorate and originated as a subunit in Suqour al-Sham then later became an independent faction then joined the Jaysh al-Sham coalition until 2014 when the group along with its leader defected to the Islamic State of Iraq and the Levant during the course of the Inter-rebel conflict during the Syrian Civil War.

 Background

 Leadership

 In an interview the group's leader Hassan Aboud stated that the rebels were corrupt profiteers.
 Other rebel groups were suspicious of Aboud and Liwa Dawud for being extremists and Islamic State affiliates in Idlib.
 Aboud and one of his brothers fought American forces during the Iraq War, according to locals.
 Some suggested that the pair returned to Syria as a sleeper cell tied to Al Qaeda in Iraq.
 Prior to the foundation of Liwa Dawud Hassan Aboud joined Suqour al-Sham in 2011.
 Other members of Jaysh al-Sham saw Liwa Dawud as a fifth-column element, Abboud also made frequent meetings with ISIL's leadership in 2013.
 After the 2013 meetings a campaign began of secret operations to sabotage other groups and it was during this period Aboud assumed leadership over Liwa Dawud.
 Also in 2013 Abu Ali al-Anbari met with various rebel leaders in the Idlib Governorate including Aboud and gave $2 million and weapons to Aboud and Liwa Dawud.
 The brigade has also been accused of assassinating Ahrar al-Sham leaders and of holding James Foley before turning him over to ISIL.

 Through the course of the group's existence its members had been suspected of carrying out assassinations against rivals and individuals who betrayed the group as part of their secret operations campaign.

-Al Sheikh Al Jaqia tried to establish a sufi order near Idlib with around 1,115 inhabitants in October 20, 2011 to July 13, 2012 when Al Nusra Front barged in and killed around 20 major leaders of the project and imprisoned around 700 suspected members.
+Al Sheikh Al Jaqia tried to establish a Sufi order near Idlib with around 1,115 inhabitants on October 20, 2011, to July 13, 2012, when Al Nusra Front barged in and killed around 20 major leaders of the project and imprisoned around 700 suspected members.